 The property market is constantly evolving and just like everything in this world, it has its fair share of ups and downs.
-Given that only 10% of properties in Melbourne can be viewed as good investments, it can be difficult to choose an investment grade property that will generate positive returns for you in the future.
+Given that only 10% of properties in Melbourne can be viewed as good investments, it can be difficult to choose high yield investments that will generate positive returns for you in the future.

 However, the whole process doesn’t have to be hard work or stressful.
 If you do your homework, purchase within your budget and get some handy advice along the way, you’ll be in a strong position to secure a financially rewarding property that will set you on the path to greater wealth.